gweidart/cursor-utils/docs/usage.md

 ## Configuration Management

-The `config` command manages settings and API keys are intended to be run manually by users to config sensitive key values and configure the api services used by the Cursor Agents.
+The `config` command manages settings and API keys.
+It is intended to be run manually by users to configure sensitive key values and configure the API services used by the Cursor Agents.

 ### API Key Management